Skip to content

 task :do_everything, mega_robot, depends_on: :none

-2. Use Context for Data Passing
+2. Use Per-Task Context

 3. Handle Missing Results